hydephp/develop/docs/getting-started/console-commands.md

 Publish and overwrite only the files that have already been published

-* Accept value: no
 * Default: `false`

 #### `--force`

 Overwrite any existing files

-* Accept value: no
 * Default: `false`

 #### `--all`

 Publish assets for all service providers without prompt

-* Accept value: no
 * Default: `false`

 #### `--provider`